CS-1400/CS-1400.github.io/_pages/functions/imported-functions.md

 ## Structure
 The `import` statement(s) are **always** the first line(s) of code in your program (after your docstring).
 No other code should be written before them.
 There are three different ways to import functions from modules:
+- `import module`
-- `import module`: Creates a reference to the module only.
-Function names must be preceded by the module name then the dot operator, but you can call any function inside the module. (*this method reduces the readability of your code*).
+  - Creates a reference to the module only.
+  - Function names must be preceded by the module name then the dot operator.
+  - You can call any function inside the module.
+  - This method reduces the readability of your code.
-- `from module import function(s)`: Creates references only to the specific function(s) you list.
-You can only call the functions listed, but the function names do not need to be preceded by the module name.
-This method is best practice.
+- `from module import *`
+  - Creates references to all functions in a module
+  - Function names do not need to be preceded by the module name.
+  - You can call any function inside the module.
+  - This method clutters the namespace.
-- `from module import *`: Creates references to all functions in a module, and the function names do not need to be lpreceded by the module name.
-This method clutters the namespace.
+- `from module import function(s)`
+  - Creates references only to the specific function(s) you list.
+  - Function names do not need to be preceded by the module name.
+  - You can only call the functions you list in the import statement.
+  - This method is best practice.

 ## Examples